zivolution921/angular-nested-views-lab-v-000/README.md

 ## Instructions

-We've got a settings page, and three children pages for that settings page - user, notifications and profile.
+Let's build a mini fake Twitter.
+We've got a home page, and inside that home page we'd like to have the nested views for the user's timeline, their notifications and a user profile.

-Configure all the four routes that we need, with the correct URLs and templates.
-Also - configure the navigation for our settings page!
+Configure the four routes that we need, with the correct URLs and templates.
+Also - configure the navigation for our home page!